 We all know component documentation is one of the most time consuming and tedious stages of the design process.
 So to make the pain of documentation a bit more bearable, we developed a new tool that starts the job for you.

 It’s called Supplier Item Lookup, and it’s a new add-on for our cloud PLM solution, Arena BOMControl.
-Supplier Item Lookup communicates with Octopart (one of the largest and most trusted cloud search engines for electronic components) to instantly pull up-to-date market availability, datasheets and compliance information for off-the-shelf electronic components in your BOM—the same information that can take hours on the web to find, collect and load into your BOM management system.
+Supplier Item Lookup communicates with Octopart and SiliconExpert to instantly pull up-to-date market availability, datasheets, and compliance information for off-the-shelf electronic components in your BOM—the same information that can take hours on the web to find, collect and load into your BOM management system.

 To learn how engineers can use Supplier Item Lookup to reduce time spent documenting designs, I sat down with the product manager for Supplier Item Lookup, Victor Gill.

-Interview with Victor Gill, product manager for Supplier Item Lookup
+Interview with Arena's product manager for Supplier Item Lookup

 Where did the motivation to develop Supplier Item Lookup come from?